Learn how to make this quick and easy Bruschetta Recipe! Grilled crusty bread topped with a tomato-basil topping that is a crowd-favorite!

 Bruschetta with tomato-basil topping and a drizzle of balsamic glaze on a silver tray.

-• Tomatoes – You can use whatever beautiful, fresh tomatoes are available, from ripe heirloom or Roma tomatoes from the garden in the summer to grape or cherry tomatoes from the produce section during the winter.
-Use your favorite color and variety of tomatoes.
-I recommend peeling and deseeding large tomatoes, but this isn’t necessary when using cherry tomatoes.
+You can use whatever fresh tomatoes you choose – from ripe heirloom or Roma tomatoes to grape or cherry tomatoes.
+Peel and deseed large tomatoes, but this isn’t necessary when using cherry tomatoes.

-• Basil – Stack the fresh basil leaves on top of one another and roll the stack of leaves into a tight roll.
-Then, using a sharp knife, cut the roll of leaves into thin strips, or chiffonade.
+The fresh basil is one of my favorite parts of this bruschetta.
+Stack the fresh basil leaves, then roll the stack of leaves into a tight roll.
+Then, cut the roll into thin strips or a basil chiffonade.

-• Balsamic Glaze – While optional, the glaze adds so much flavor to the bruschetta.
-It is delicious and takes this recipe over the top!
+While I say this is optional in my recipe, I really hope you use it!
+It adds so much flavor to the bruschetta and marries the tomatoes and basil together perfectly!
 Use my homemade balsamic glaze recipe or a good quality glaze from the store.

 Grilled toast with tomato bruschetta topping and balsamic glaze on a silver tray.